devopsdays/devopsdays-web/README.md

 # devopsdays-web

-This is the repo for managing [devopsdays.org](http://www.devopsdays.org).
+This is the repository for managing [devopsdays.org](http://www.devopsdays.org).

 ## Managing your event content